Interactive Demo

 Under the Hood

-Everything is implemented in pure JavaScript - forward pass, backward pass, and SGD weight updates.
-No TensorFlow, no ONNX, no WebAssembly.
+All in plain JavaScript: forward pass, backward pass, SGD updates.
+No TensorFlow, ONNX, or WebAssembly.

 // Forward pass (each layer):